|

 Before any metals can be

-recycled the scrap metal must be collected.
+recycled the scrap metal must be collected, transported and sorted,

 -